-Before getting into how great I think James McAvoy was in this movie, I should note that Anya Taylor-Joy gave another standout performance in here.
+Before getting into how great I thought James McAvoy was in this movie, I should note that Anya Taylor-Joy gave a standout performance as well.
 This was a very weird and intriguing movie and Anya Taylor-Joy's performance captured that.
 She is definitely a talented young actress, evident by her performance in this movie.
 That being said, James McAvoy's performance in this movie was something truly special.

-Based on the trailers to this film, I was very intrigued to see James McAvoy's performance.
-To switch back and forth between so many different characters and make it believable is no small task.
-I was nervous that the movie would be filmed in a way that James could film all the scenes of one character, then on a separate day film a bunch of scenes as another character and so on.
+Based on the trailers for this movie, I was very intrigued to see James McAvoy's performance.
+Being able to switch back and forth between so many different characters, while making it believable, was definitely no small task.
+I was nervous that the movie would be filmed such that James McAvoy would film all of the scenes for one character on one day, then on a separate day film a bunch of scenes for another character, and so on.
 Doing it this way could result in these personalities feeling disconnected.
-However, I ended up being blown away by James McAvoy's ability to switch back and forth between these characters and to see them communicating with each other.
-Every time his character changed, I completely believed it (sometimes without him even needing to speak).
-I think James McAvoy in this movie is some one of the best performances I have seen.
-This movie does not work without an actor that can pull off this extremely challenging role, but James McAvoy nails it.
-See this movie for his performance if for no other reason.
+However, I ended up being blown away by James McAvoy's ability to switch back and forth between these characters so fluidly and enjoyed seeing the different personalities communicating with each other.
+I think James McAvoy in this movie was one of the most captivating and impressive performances that I have ever seen, and think that this movie is worth seeing for James McAvoy alone.

-This movie is riddled with dumb characters making dumb decisions.
-I will admit, there were some "decisions" that I thought were dumb in the moment but where explained later on in a way that satisfied me.
-However, there were many more dumb decisions that could not be explained or justified.
-If you see this movie (which I really believe you should) there will be several moments in this movie where you are thinking or saying things such as "what are you doing?!" or "seriously?".
-While I think these moments were pretty annoying, they only came from side characters so did not hurt the film by much.
+This movie was riddled with dumb characters making dumb decisions.
+I will admit, there were some "decisions" that I thought were dumb in the moment, but ended up being explained later on in a way that made the earlier decision justified.
+However, there were many more dumb decisions that were never explained or justified.
+If you see this movie—which I really believe you should—there will be several moments in this movie where you will be wondering what on earth the characters were doing or thinking.
+While I think these moments were pretty annoying, they only came from side characters, so I do not think they hurt the film by much.

 I really enjoyed the plot for this movie.
 It was not a movie that kept me guessing, but it definitely kept me intrigued and entertained.
-There were some really weird, funny, intense and compelling moments throughout the movie.
-I thought Anya Taylor-Joy's character had an interesting story and I enjoyed seeing how that character dealt with the crazy situation that she was in.
+There were some really weird, funny, intense and compelling moments throughout.
+I also thought Anya Taylor-Joy's character had an interesting story and I enjoyed seeing how that character dealt with the crazy situation that she was in.
 James McAvoy's character was even more interesting, which must come as no surprise.
-I knew going into the movie that this character suffers from dissociative identity disorder and has over 20 personalities, but what I didn't expect to see explored was that some of the identities wanted to help, the others were absolute evil.
-I thought this was an interesting thing to watch unfold on screen.
-Then you start to understand why he took the girls and everything gets so much more intense.

 While I liked Anya Taylor-Joy's character, the filmmakers used flashbacks to tell her origin and I was not a fan of that element of the story.
 They maybe could have had a few flashbacks and that would have been fine, but the movie decided to throw in several unnecessary flashback sequences that ended up getting kind of annoying.
-I just wanted to get back to the events in present day.
-By the last couple of sequences, I understood why these scenes were in the movie but before then they just felt like a waste of screen time.
+I just wanted to get back to the events of the main story.
+By the last couple of sequences, I understood why these scenes were in the movie, but before then they just felt like a waste of screen time, and I feel like the filmmakers could have gotten their point across in a more effective way.

-There were kind of two plot twists in this movie, but neither were as shocking as some of M. Night Shyamalan's plot twists in his classic movies.
-That being said, I did still enjoy these twists (one of them way more than the other).
-The first one is a plot point that some may not consider to be a twist.
-It happens when a certain character tries to stab another.
-Again, it may not technically be considered a plot twist, but I thought it changed the movie as far as how much of it is set in reality.
-Some people may enjoy this, others may not but I was okay with it.
-The next plot twist is essentially the last shot of the film and I absolutely loved it.
+Again, it may not technically be considered a plot twist, but it definitely changed the entire movie when it happened.
+Some people may enjoy this, others may not, but I actually liked it a lot.
+The next plot twist was essentially the last shot of the movie and I absolutely loved it.
 What was so cool about it was how subtle it was.
-I feel like it will go over half of the audiences heads, but those who get it will most likely be very excited as I was.
+I feel like it will go over the heads of half of the viewers watching, but those who will get it will most likely be very excited, as I was.

-This con kind of ties in with flashbacks because the movie kind of just starts immediately.
-What I mean by that is, the first scene of the film is the girls at the end of the party as they discuss rides home and head to the parking lot.
+This issue was kind of related to flashbacks, because the movie kind of just started immediately.
+What I mean by that is, the first scene of the film was the girls at the end of the party, as they discussed rides home before heading to the parking lot.
 There was no setup to these characters.
-In one sense, I enjoy that the movie did not waste time giving us meaningless setup, but when the movie starts consistently cutting back to flashbacks, it left me wondering why they didn't start the movie with the "flashback" sequences.
-Also I could have used a little bit of setup even if it was simply starting the movie earlier in the party because they way they started this movie felt like I had come into the theater five minutes late.
+In one sense, I enjoyed that the filmmakers did not waste screen-time by giving us meaningless setup, but when the movie started consistently cutting back to flashbacks, it left me wondering why they did not start the movie by showing what they would eventually show in the flashbacks.